Reese McGuire Player Props: Red Sox vs. Yankees

-After batting .269 with four doubles, two walks and two RBI in his past 10 games, Reese McGuire and the Boston Red Sox face the New York Yankees (who will hand the ball to Domingo German) at 7:35 PM ET on Saturday.
+Reese McGuire -- with a slugging percentage of .462 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the mound, on June 11 at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Guardians.
+In his previous game he had a one-hit showing (1-for-4) against the Yankees.

 Reese McGuire Game Info & Props vs. the Yankees